AllStarLink/ASL3-Manual/docs/developers/aptly.md

 ```

 ## Searching for Packages
-Listingn and searching for packages inside of a local repo is done
+Listing and searching for packages inside of a local repo is done
 with the `aptly repo search` command and uses the
 (Aptly Package Query Language)[https://www.aptly.info/doc/feature/query/]
 to filter/select packages.